scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 (minimum frequency).
 NMF was calculated with :math:`k` dimensions, which factorized the tf-idf matrix into two matrices, :math:`W` and :math:`H`.
 The dimensions were ``n_samples x k`` and ``k x n_features`` for :math:`W` and :math:`H`, respectively.
-Group descriptions were given by top-ranked terms (the most distinctive) in the columns of :math:`H`.
+Group descriptions were given by top-ranked terms in the columns of :math:`H`.
 Document membership weights were given by the rows of :math:`W`.
 The maximum value in each row of :math:`W` determined essay group membership.

 .. [#] We use version 0.17.1.
 GitHub, 18 Feb 2016.
        https://github.com/scikit-learn/scikit-learn/releases/tag/0.17.1-1.